Surfing-Chef/Bourbon-WP/README.md

 ###3.
 Bourbon-Chef-Site Implementation
 ####3.1 - Use Bones as starting point
 - renamed bones-master to bourbon-wp
 - edit .gitignore to include scss, node_modules, APIs, etc.
 - change _library_ directory name to _src_ (formally _app_ in Bourbon-Chef-Site)
 - change _js_ to _script_ to match Bourbon-Chef-Site directory
 - change _sass_ directory name to _scss_ - ensure gulp.js paths are updated
 - change instances of above changes in gulpfile.js
+- copy _index.php_ from Bourbon-Chef-Site and rename it landing
+  - will use it as home page when site is appropriately converted into the WordPress structure